-No expert witnesses may be called, nor may any expert’s report be submitted as evidence, without the panel’s permission.
+The panel may, in its discretion, accept evidence or testimony from expert witnesses.

-The panel may determine whether any written or oral evidence is relevant.
-Notwithstanding the opportunities described in this section 6, the panel may exclude otherwise relevant evidence offered by the Presenting Proctor or by the Respondent’s Proctor, including testimony by witnesses, if the panel concludes that its probative value is substantially outweighed by a danger of confusion of issues, undue delay, waste of time, or needless presentation of cumulative evidence, or concludes that the exclusion is necessary to protect a witness from harassment or intimidation.
-If the panel concludes that there is an undue risk of one or more of these dangers, instead of excluding testimony, the panel may in its absolute discretion regulate the mode and order of examining witnesses.
+Prior to accepting any evidence into the hearing record, the president of the panel shall determine whether testimony, either written or oral, or evidence is relevant to the issues raised in the Presentment.
+The president may exclude any evidence or testimony during the hearing if such evidence is determined to be irrelevant, cumulative, repetitive, or immaterial to the issues raised by the Presentment or concludes that such exclusion is necessary to protect a witness from harassment or intimidation.
+The president’s decision with regard to any testimony or evidence may be overruled by a majority of the panel.

-Any Reporting Party who made a Report giving rise to a Presentment may attend the hearing of the Presentment even if the panel determines that the hearing shall be conducted in private.
-Any Reporting Party attending a hearing shall do so only as an observer except as provided in Canon IV.11.5.
+Unless on a witness list for either the Presenting Proctor or the Respondent’s Proctor, any Reporting Party may attend the hearing of the Presentment only as an observer even if the panel determines that the hearing shall be conducted in private except as provided in Canon IV.11.5.

-If neither the Respondent nor the Respondent’s Proctor attends the hearing, then the panel may, in its absolute discretion, either:
+If neither the Respondent nor the Respondent’s Proctor attends the hearing, then the president of the panel may, in his or her absolute discretion, either:

-proceed to hear the Presentment in their absence, provided that the panel is satisfied that notice of the hearing was given; or
+proceed to hear the Presentment in their absence, provided that the panel is satisfied that the Respondent was given notice of the hearing; or

-adjourn the hearing to such other date, time, and place or mode of communication as the panel may, in its absolute discretion, determine.
+adjourn the hearing to such other date, time, and place or mode of communication as the president of the panel may, in his or her absolute discretion, determine.

-The panel must give notice of any such dismissal or adjournment to the Presenting Proctor, the Respondent’s Proctor, and the Reporting Party.
+The panel must give notice of any such adjournment to the Presenting Proctor, the Respondent’s Proctor, and the Reporting Party.

-A Presentment may be withdrawn only with the consent of the panel appointed to hear it.
+A Presentment may be withdrawn only by majority vote of the panel appointed to hear it.15.

-The panel may, on the application of the Presenting Proctor, agree to the amendment of the terms of a Presentment, provided it is satisfied that the Respondent would not be unfairly prejudiced thereby.
+The panel may, on the application of the Presenting Proctor, agree to the amendment of the terms of a Presentment, provided it is satisfied that the Respondent would not be unfairly prejudiced thereby.16.

-If, during the course of hearing a Presentment, it becomes apparent to the panel that the Respondent may be liable to disciplinary action under Canon IV.3 in relation to matters not the subject matter of the Presentment, it may amend the terms of the Presentment to include those additional matters or it may bring those matters to the attention of the Reports Administrator.
-If the panel decides to amend a Presentment, it may, on the application of the Respondent’s Proctor or the Presenting Proctor, adjourn the hearing for such period of time as may seem fit in the circumstances.
+If, during the course of hearing a Presentment, it becomes apparent to the panel that the Respondent may be subject to discipline under Canon IV.3 in relation to matters not the subject matter of the Presentment, it may by majority vote amend the terms of the Presentment to include those additional matters or bring those matters to the attention of the Reports Administrator.
+If the panel decides to amend a Presentment, it may, in its discretion, adjourn the hearing for such period of time as may seem fit in the circumstances, not to exceed six months from the date of the amendment of the Presentment.

 Section 7 – Findings and Orders of the Disciplinary Tribunal for a Bishop

-If a majority of the panel of the Disciplinary Tribunal for a Bishop appointed to hear a Presentment finds that the Presentment has been proved in whole or in part by clear and convincing evidence, it shall make a finding to that effect; but if it finds that the Presentment has not been proved by clear and convincing evidence, it shall dismiss the Presentment.
+Immediately following the hearing on a Presentment, the panel of the Disciplinary Tribunal shall in closed session determine whether the allegations in the Presentment are supported by clear and convincing evidence.

-The panel may take notice of any criminal conviction or civil judgment against Respondent, and any final conviction or final judgment shall be regarded as conclusive proof of his having committed that crime or civil violation, provided that he is given a reasonable opportunity to be heard as to any matters in extenuation and mitigation.
+As part of its deliberations, the panel may take notice of any criminal conviction or civil judgment against the Respondent, or any entry of a plea of guilty or no contest to any offense alleged in the Presentment.
+A final conviction or final judgment shall be regarded as conclusive proof that the allegations contained in criminal conviction or civil judgment.
+The Respondent shall have a reasonable opportunity to be heard by the panel as to any matters in extenuation and mitigation.